danielpencak/go-fish/README.md

 ###[<img src="/images/gofishsmall.png">](https://vimeo.com/195285371)

+Click here to watch a video demo of the game.

 ##What problem does it solve?

 I'd like an application that is interactive and intellectually stimulating that my toddler son can play while I do chores, exercise, etc.